Sufficiency economy

-Sufficiency economy (เศรษฐกิจพอเพียง) is the name of a Thai development approach attributed to the late King Bhumibol Adulyadej's "sufficiency economy philosophy" (SEP).
+Sufficiency economy (เศรษฐกิจพอเพียง) is the name of a Thai development approach attributed to King Bhumibol Adulyadej's "sufficiency economy philosophy" (SEP).
 It has been elaborated upon by Thai academics and agencies, promoted by the Government of Thailand, and applied by over 23,000 villages in Thailand that have SEP-based projects in operation.

 History

-Soon after ascending to the throne in 1946, King Bhumibol toured the country and became aware of the hardships facing Thai farmers.
+Soon after ascending to the throne in 1946, King Bhumibol Adulyadej toured the country and became aware of the hardships facing Thai farmers.
 At that time, the per capita GDP was about US$200.
-He took a keen interest in rural development, and instituted a number of royal projects to help the lot of the rural impoverished.
+He took a keen interest in rural development and instituted a number of royal projects to help the lot of the rural impoverished.

 The sufficiency economy philosophy was elaborated upon in the king's speeches to students at Kasetsart University in 1974 and Khon Kaen University.
-To the latter he said, "Development of the country must proceed in stages.
-First of all, there must be a foundation with the majority of the people having enough to live on by using methods and equipment which are economical but technically correct as well.
+To the latter, he said, "Development of the country must proceed in stages.
+First of all, there must be a foundation with the majority of the people having enough to live on by using methods and equipment that are economical but technically correct as well.
 When such a secure foundation is adequately ready and operational, then it can be gradually expanded and developed to raise prosperity and the economic standard to a higher level by stages."

-Sufficiency economy came to prominence during the 1997 economic crisis when the king told a nationwide television audience, "Recently, so many projects have been implemented, so many factories have been built, that it was thought Thailand would become a little tiger, and then a big tiger.
+The concept of the sufficiency economy came to prominence during the 1997 Asian financial crisis, when the king told a nationwide television audience, "Recently, so many projects have been implemented, so many factories have been built, that it was thought Thailand would become a little tiger, and then a big tiger.
 People were crazy about becoming a tiger...Being a tiger is not important.
 The important thing for us is to have a sufficient economy.
 A sufficient economy means to have enough to support ourselves..."